allencch/med/README.md

 The JSON file is used.
 Please save the file in the JSON extension.

+## Memory Editor

+We can view and edit the memory of a process as hexadecimal values.

+1. Go to menu Address > Editor.
+You should get a popup window.
+2. Get the memory address you are interested with, eg: 0x7ffdb8979b90.
+3. Paste the address to the **Base** field in the popup window.
+4. When your cursor is away from the **Base** field, the hex data should be displayed as in the screenshot.

+In the memory editor, **Base** field is the base address of the memory that we are interested.
+**Cursor** field is the memory address according to the cursor that is moving.
+**Value** is currently read-only value of the cursor.
+Left pane is the memory address.
+Middle pane is the hex reprensentation of the memory.
+We can directly make the changes to the memory of the process.
+Right pane is the ASCII representation of the memory.
+It is useful for viewing the string.

+## Encoding

+Menu View > Encoding allows to change the encoding that we want to read and scan.
+It will affect the Memory Editor as well.
+Currently only support Big5 where the Default is actually UTF8.

+### Usage

+For example, if a game uses Big5 encoding, we can change the encoding to Big5 and search the text like "臺灣" (Traditional Chinese).

+Note: Qt5 application run as root doesn't support IME like Fcitx.
+Please use copy-paste instead.

+## Search for unknown value (experimental)

+If we are interested on a value of the game, but it is not a numerical value, such as a hero of the game is poisoned or normal.
+We can use unknown search.

+0. Suggest to choose the Scan type as "int8".
+1. Enter "?", and press "Scan" button.
+You should get the statusbar showing "Snapshot saved".
+2. Now make the changes of the status, like from poisoned to normal or vice versa.
+3. Enter "!" which indicates "changed", and press "Filter" button.
+4. The scanner will scan for the memory address with the value changed.
+5. Continue to filter until you get the potential memory address that handles the status.

+Other operators are ">" and "<".
+">" with "Filter" will scan for the value that is increased.
+"<" with "Filter" will scan for the value that is decreased.

 # Build Instruction

 This program requires **GCC** (C++ compiler), **Qt5**, and **JSONPP**.